 Vermont Studio Center Artist Residencies offers fellowships for 4-12 week time periods.
 Artists are given private studios, housing, and meals.
 Open to serious artists working in the visual arts at any stage of professional development.

 Cub Creek Foundation

 Located in central Virginia, the mission of Cub Creek is dedicated to the advancement of the ceramic arts.
 The foundation offers reasonably priced housing, studio space, and facilities to individuals interested in careers in the ceramic arts.

 The mission of Pottery Northwest is to develop and promote excellence in the ceramic arts.
 Pottery Northwest’s goal is to provide a professional facility in an educational atmosphere for the enhancement of skills in the medium of clay.
-This is achieved by providing studio space, classes, professional workshops, lectures, community programs, and a gallery dedicated to the sale and exhibition of ceramic works.
 We have a very active artist in residence program.

 John Michael Kohler Arts Center

 Located in Sheboygan, Wisconsin.
 Arts/Industry is undoubtedly the most unusual ongoing collaboration between art and industry in the United States.
 The program makes industrial technologies and facilities available to artists through long-term residencies, short-term workshops, tours, and other programming.